- 1998 Sydney University – BAppSc Physiotherapy

 Brad Fernihough is currently the lead physiotherapist for Physioworks Camberwell to the Camberwell Magpie Cricket Club in Victorian Premier Cricket.
 With a Masters in Sports Physiotherapy and as an elite junior cricketer, Brad has an excellent understanding of the sport and the prevention, management & treatment of cricket related injuries.

-After graduating Brad entered private practice and the elite sporting environment as a club physiotherapist for Sydney United in the NSL.
+After graduating from Sydney University, Brad entered private practice, and the elite sporting environment, as a club physiotherapist for Sydney United in the National Soccer League (NSL).

 In 2000, Brad left for the UK working in a variety of musculoskeletal and hydrotherapy work places before joining the Birmingham Royal Ballet in 2002, where he worked closely with the dancers in injury prevention and rehabilitation.

 In 2005, Brad “ran away and joined the circus”, becoming the Head Physiotherapist for Cirque Du Soleil’s touring shows ‘Saltimbanco’ and again in 2007 for ‘Kooza’.
-Brad’s time with Cirque was emphasized around “the show must go on” and he therefore spent intensive one on one time helping incredibly talented performers stay on stage for 10 shows a week, year round.
+Brad’s time with Cirque was emphasised around “the show must go on” and he therefore spent intensive one-on-one time helping incredibly talented performers stay on stage for 10 shows a week, year round.